-Undoubtedly, the Santa Ana Cathedral is one of the churches that you should definitely see in El Salvador.
+The Santa Ana Cathedral is one of the churches you should definitely see in El Salvador.

 2- San Salvador Cathedral

-Soon after the fire, workers began construction of the third church with the new non-colonial look.
-Workers finish the work on the third church in 1999.
+Soon after the fire, workers began building the third church with a new non-colonial look.
+Workers finished the work on the third church in 1999.